Spellhold-Studios/FishingForTrouble/README.md

 ## What is this repository?
-This is the Yovaneth's Fishing for Trouble mod for Baldur's Gate II: Shadows of Amn, adapted for Enhanced Edition while remaining compatible with original BG2 and BGT.
+This is Yovaneth's Fishing for Trouble mod for Baldur's Gate II: Shadows of Amn, adapted for Enhanced Edition while remaining compatible with original BG2 and BGT.
 For more details about the mod itself, see the FishingForTrouble-Readme.html.

 ## Who is currently maintaining this mod?
-Active members of InfinityMods GitHub organization.
-Yovaneth is no longer supporting this mod and has given permission to update it.
+Active members of the Spellhold-Studios GitHub organization.
+Yovaneth is no longer supporting this mod and has permitted it to be updated.

 ## Where to look for help regarding this mod?
 - http://www.shsforums.net/forum/550-fishing-for-trouble